jg-k/Elastic-collisions-in-Ruby/readme.md

 You can just watch the balls colliding, or to be more active, you can also "grab" and release a ball with your mouse and force collisions with other balls.

 ## Run:
-Clone the repository
-In the folder, run:
+Clone the repository, then in the folder, run:
 ```sh
 $ ruby main.rb
 ```